 If we fuel a bot with NLU and a sense for the context of the conversation, this seems to be possible as it helps to deliver more personal experiences.

-Any bot’s biggest role model can only be a human, so for a bot to make sense and become a smart conversation partner, human involvement is needed and crucial to their development and success in any application.
+Any bot’s most prominent role model can only be a human, so for a bot to make sense and become a smart conversation partner, human involvement is needed and crucial to their development and success in any application.

-More personal interactions have the potential to trigger a bigger amount of engagement and excitement, and if you’re a business, a much better customer experience.
+More personal interactions have the potential to trigger a more significant amount of engagement and excitement, and if you’re a business, a much better customer experience.